nahoj/0pen/README.md

 ## Install

-0pen requires OCaml 4.14 with Camomile 1.x, Ocamlfind, dolog, magic-mime, and ubase.
+0pen requires OCaml 4.14 with ocamlfind, batteries, dolog, magic-mime, ubase, uucp, and uutf.

 Using `opam` on Ubuntu, installing from the ground up could look something like: